 An old oak tree stood, a gnarled stump in a traffic island, in Merlin’s home town of Carmarthen.
 It was probably planted to celebrate the return of King Charles II to the throne, but local legend linked it with the wizard of Arthurian legend: ‘When Merlin’s Oak shall tumble down, then shall fall Carmarthen Town.’
-In 1978 the last fragments were taken to the local museum and sure enough, shortly after, Carmarthen suffered its worst floods in living memory.
+In 1978 the last fragments were taken to Carmarthenshire County Museum and sure enough, shortly after, Carmarthen suffered its worst floods in living memory.

 King Arthur’s Labyrinth, Corris

 King Arthur's Labyrinth is an old slate mine which has been imaginatively transformed into a subterranean storytelling attraction.
 You climb onboard with a mysterious hooded boatman, and navigate the vast caverns and passages, while he spins yarns about Arthurian legend and Welsh folk tales.
 It’s all enjoyable hokum, and there’s a good craft centre back above ground.

 Craig y Ddinas, Pontneddfechan